 The answer, no, you’re Wrong.
 This isn’t evidence of the existence of Odin.
 Sorry, but the absence of imaginary creatures does not represent evidence they ever existed.
 Nor is it evidence they were extinguished by Odin.
 And, the recounting of stories, no matter the age or supposed authority of origin does not suffice as proof for the existence of Odin.
 These points apply to all gods.
 Not just Odin.

 Use Emotional Checks When Engaging in Research

-To ease the emotional aspect of this type of investigative endeavor we employ the practice of “emotional checks.”
-If you are engaging in activities questioning your cultural narrative we recommend you do the same.
+To ease the emotional aspect of challenging the cultural narrative we employ the use of “emotional checks.”
 Here’s how it works.

 - Step one.
 When you encounter something that challenges your cultural narrative (your beliefs), especially those about spiritual reality stop.
 When you have a negative emotional reaction, stop.
 Otherwise, your research will be less than accurate.

 - Step two.
 Wait.
 Ask yourself, why do I automatically reject this?
 What is causing me to have such a negative reaction?
 You’ve probably encountered something that is challenging your boundaries.